What’s this about?

 - Certain Enemies

-At the end of the round, the First Player draws a number of Enemy cards equal to the Noise level and then simultaneously distributes them onto the board.
+At the end of the round, the First Player draws and resolves a number of Enemy cards equal to the Noise level, plus an additional card for each time an Engine Room was fueled.

 Note: If the Mech is not going to be advancing at the end of the round, the Engines idle.
 Any Noise penalty incurred by Engine Upgrades are halved until the Mech is ready to Advance again.